jsdaiustc/Compound_fault_learning/README.md

 # Compound_fault_learning
 MATLAB codes for the paper: Cao, Zheng, Jisheng Dai, Weichao Xu, and Chunqi Chang.
 "Sparse Bayesian learning approach for compound bearing fault diagnosis."

-"Simulation_2.m" will provide an example for Simulation 2 in the paper.
+"Simulation_2.m" will generate Fig. 5 in the paper.

 "Experiment_1.m" will generate Figs. 8-13 in the paper.